Comparison

 |---|---|---|

-| Edits your real codebase | | Generates code in hosted sandbox |
+| Iterate on your real product | Click elements in your running app and describe changes | Generates new apps in a hosted sandbox |

-| Works with existing projects | | Cannot import existing code |
+| Works with existing design systems | Sees your actual components, tokens, and styles | Cannot import existing code |

-| Sees live DOM & styles | | Sandbox only |
+| Sees live DOM & computed styles | Understands what actually renders, not just source code | Sandbox preview only |

-| Click-to-select elements | | Chat interface only |
+| Click-to-select elements | Select any element in your running product | Chat interface only |

-| Generate apps from scratch | | Core workflow |
+| Generate apps from scratch | | Core workflow: prompt to full-stack app |

 | Built-in hosting & databases | | Lovable Cloud with Supabase-based infra |